awsdocs/aws-storagegateway-user-guide/doc_source/CreatingAnSMBFileShare.md

 1. For **Actions**, choose **Edit SMB settings**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/smb-join-domain.png)

-1. For Microsoft Active Directory authentication, choose **Join domain**\.
+1. In the **Active Directory settings** section, for **Domain name**, provide the domain that you want the gateway to join\.
 You can join a domain by using its IP address or its organizational unit\.
 An *organizational unit* is an Active Directory subdivision that can hold users, groups, computers, and other organizational units\.
 **Note**
 If your gateway can't join an Active Directory directory, try joining with the directory's IP address by using the [JoinDomain](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_JoinDomain.html) API operation\.
+**Note**
+**Active Directory status** shows **Detached** when a gateway has never joined a domain\.

 1. For **Domain name**, enter your fully qualified domain name\.
 **Note**
-You can use the [AWS Directory Service](https://aws.amazon.com/directoryservice/) to create a hosted Microsoft Active Directory domain service in the AWS Cloud\.
+You can use the [AWS Directory Service](http://aws.amazon.com/directoryservice/) to create a hosted Microsoft Active Directory domain service in the AWS Cloud\.

 1. For **Domain user**, enter your account name\.
 Your account must be able to join a server to a domain\.